Quality assurance procedure

 Description of the concept for undertaking quality assurance for published information

-In terms of the system, the previous standard procedure represents a test of details of the payment flows reported by the participating companies.
-Inclusion and assessment of the processes and controls associated with the payment flows are not undertaken, meaning that the knowledge gained from the standard procedure is always limited to the payment flows that are actually examined for the reporting period.
-The pilot procedure involves replacing the payment reconciliation with a multi-stage system-based approach of obtaining information and the analysis of processes and controls relevant for EITI, in particular on the part of the government agencies in receipt of the payments.
-The aim is to put the MSG in a position where they can provide a well-founded assessment of whether or not there are sufficient signs of risks to indicate that payment flows to government agencies related to natural resources are not being properly processed during the respective reporting period.
+The previous standard procedure included a test of details of the payment flows reported by the participating companies.
+Inclusion and assessment of the processes and controls associated with the payment flows were not undertaken, meaning that the knowledge gained from the standard procedure was always limited to the payment flows that are examined.
+The alternative procedure involves replacing the payment reconciliation procedure with a multi-stage system-based approach of obtaining information and the analysis of processes and controls relevant for EITI, in particular on the part of the government agencies in receipt of the payments.
+The aim is to put the MSG in a position where they can provide a well-founded assessment of whether or not there are sufficient signs of risks to indicate that payment flows to government agencies related to natural resources were not being properly processed during the respective reporting period.
 Regardless of the result of this risk assessment, a process for making a specific analysis of the companies’ reported payments will then be carried out.
-Where there are no sufficient indications for possible risks in respect of the correctness of the relevant (payment) processes and controls, the quality assurance closes with an assessment of the plausibility of the reported payments, which is based on analyses of key indicators and further analytical considerations.
+Where there are no sufficient indications for possible risks in respect of the correctness of the relevant (payment) processes and controls, the last step of quality assurance is an assessment of the plausibility of the reported payments, which is based on analyses of key indicators and further analytical considerations.

 Explanation of the nature and extent of the work of the Independent Administrator